-- Where a disclosure is made to the Board, but no finding has been made (at the time of consideration) the renewal application may be processed.
+- Where a disclosure is made to the Board, but no finding has been made (at the time of consideration) the renewal application may be processed at the discretion of the Board.
 It is noted that the renewal will be the subject to an ongoing obligation by the practitioner to disclose to the Board if a finding is made. - 2.
-W here a finding has been made the Board may resolve to renew the accreditation, noting that the conduct falls short of the standard of competence and diligence that a member of the public is entitled to expect of a specially competent practitioner and Accredited Specialist.
+Where a finding has been made the Board may resolveto renew the accreditation, noting that the conduct falls short of the standard of competence and diligence, or standards of fitness and propriety, that a member of the public is entitled to expect of a specially competent practitioner and Accredited Specialist.